DeadPixel911/RR2-PSP-Sky-Texture-Changer/UCES00422/README.txt

 IMPORTANT:
-1) I couldn't find Britenight's texture so I inserted a reflection one to get it work on other maps, and because of that changing textures on this specific track is not possible :/ 2)Don't try to change Edgestone's texture as it will burn your eye...
+1) I couldn't find Britenight's texture so I inserted a reflection one to get it work on other maps, and because of that changing textures on this specific track is not possible :/
+2) Don't try to change Edgestone's texture as it will burn your eye...
 3) Same thing applies to Shuttleloop where the first person mirror view will look white